JakeGWater/vpifg.com/source/help/fifty-shades-of-middle-gray.rst

 sRGB Linear
 ===========

-Unreal uses [sRGBLinear]_, so do we need another graph?
+Unreal uses Linear sRGB, so do we need another graph?
 We could, but Linear sRGB and ACES are both linear, and neutral colors are identically encoded.

 That is, `r=0.18, g=0.18, b=0.18` is the same in ACES and Linear sRGB.